robcarver17/pysystemtrade/docs/data.md

 ### Changing the stitching method

-The default method for stiching the prices is 'panama' stiching.
+The default method for stitching the prices is 'panama' stitching.
 If you don't like panama stitching then you can modify the method.
 More details later in this document, [here](#futuresAdjustedPrices).

 <a name="create_fx_data"></a>